 Here at home, their widespread acceptance is an indication both of the rich durability of the traditional Western music they present, as well as the outstanding original cowboy songs of Jack Hannah, whom cowboy poet Waddie Mitchell calls “one of the very best cowboy writers alive.”
 The Sons’ dedication to Western heritage has its origin in their deep attachment to the classic sound of The Sons of the Pioneers.
 “There are some early recordings by them that are just phenomenal,” says Lon Hannah, who is Joe’s son and Jack’s nephew.
 “When The Sons of the Pioneers were a trio with Roy Rogers, Tim Spencer and Bob Nolan, there was an innocence and exuberance to their sound that was just incredible We try to incorporate that emotion and feeling that the earlier trio had.”

 The Sons’ release, Way Out Yonder, on Western Jubilee, was produced by Rich O’Brien.
 In April 2006, it received the Wrangler Award for Outstanding Traditional Album.
 Johnny Western, member of both the Western Music Hall of Fame and Country Music Disc Jockey Hall of Fame, writes: “When the late King of the Cowboys Roy Rogers said The Sons were the closest thing to the legendary Sons of the Pioneers (which he founded), he knew of what he spoke.”
 2009 finds the Sons first live recording.
 Backed by Rich O’Brien and Steve Story, Live, Western Jubilee Warehouse is available on both CD and DVD formats.
 A Cowboy’s Song, a cowboy masterpiece released by Western Jubilee in 2011, features ten new Jack Hannah western classic compositions, produced by and performed with guitar legend, Rich O’Brien.
-The Hannah family legacy continues.
+The Hannah family legacy continues and in 2015 they continue to perform select dates, mostly in the Western United States.
 Their uncanny vocal blend and true love of Western music have made the Sons of the San Joaquin the barometer for all Western harmony groups.

 Western Jubilee Recording Company